JJJ/post-type-switcher/readme.txt

 = Does this ruin my taxonomy associations? =
 It should not.
 This plugin only changes the 'post_type' property of a post.

+== Screenshots ==
+1. "Post Type" interface in the post edit screen.

 == Changelog ==

 = Version 1.6.0 =